whoami-shubham/Summer_of_Code/.github/ISSUE_TEMPLATE/submit-new-project.md

 ---

-submit your project details in following JSON format in comment section of issue
+edit this section and submit your project details in following JSON format

 ```
 `